lnrssll/ask-my-book/README.md

 You'll need an access code (from me) to sign up there, because my OpenAI API key is used for all the API requests, and I of course don't want anyone using that...

+However, this repo can be used to self-host with your own OpenAI API key.

 * Ruby version
     * 3.2.2